SalvadorFerCov/Master-Thesis/README.md

 npm install
 ```

-Once the dependencies have been installed, run the following command to run the program in development mode
+Once the dependencies have been installed, execute the following command to run the program in development mode

 ```
 npm run start